aymen3009/rapport-pfe/report.md

 Applications will be notified by each peer to which they are connected when blocks are added to the blockchain.

 ## Conclusion : <br>
+ Fabric may be a modular and extensible distributed ledger technology for running permissioned blockchains.
+It introduces a completely unique architecture that separates transaction execution from consensus and enables policy-based endorsement.
+Which makes it suitable for a voting app that will be interacted with a mobile app as its frontend.